-Note: All non-international commerce inspections conducted should be included in the Driver Vehicle Inspections section of the CVSP, and not be indicated as BEG inspections on the inspection report which is uploaded into ASPEN
+Note: An inspection is counted as international commerce regardless of whether the transportation originated within the United States (US) or outside the US.
+All non-international commerce inspections conducted should be included in the Driver Vehicle Inspections section of the eCVSP, and not be indicated in BEG inspections on the inspection report which is uploaded into ASPEN.

-Projected Goals for FY 2019 - Border Enforcement

-FY 2019

-Number of International Commerce Regular CMV 475

-Number of International Commerce HM 24

-Number of International Commerce Passenger 1

-Total International Commerce Inspections 500

-Number of Fixed Facility International Inspections 100

-Number of Non-Fixed Facility International Inspections 400

-Traffic Enforcement 0

-Strike Force Activities (CMVs) 0

-Strike Force Activities (Passenger CMVs) 0
+Projected Goals for FY 2020 - 2022 - Border Enforcement FY 2020 FY 2021 FY 2022 Number of International Commerce Regular CMV 614 489 489 Number of International Commerce HM 10 10 10 Number of International Commerce Passenger 1 1 1 Total International Commerce Inspections 625 500 500 Number of Fixed Facility International Inspections 100 100 100 Number of Non-Fixed Facility International Inspections 525 525 525 Traffic Enforcement 0 0 0 Strike Force Activities (CMVs) 0 0 0 Strike Force Activities (Passenger CMVs) 0 0 0